orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - Mathematics
 	- You could probably phrase mathematics as have access to the `.self` equivalency Ray, and assuming one can traverse that structure arbitrarily, and ignoring how one has access to that.
 And this becomes problematic for mathematics if there is some way to traverse from `.self`, back to the current ray we're referencing.
 Which would be the moment you'd call it an inconsistency.
 But that as an argument, only holds up if you can indeed traverse arbitrarily.
 But it is likely exactly this property which allows for homoiconic foundations of mathematics
 	- Traversing `.self` without time-step would be a projective plane?
 Recursive definition of a projective plan but then (partially?) accessible as a calculus?
+- Any symmetry must be breakable - any symmetry has some ignored assymetrical property ; Does not have to be the case from the perspective of the symmetry.

 ---